Tsurugaoka Hachimangu Shrine 鶴岡八幡宮

 The whole shrine was moved in 1180

 Tsurugaoka Hachimangu Shrine is inextricably linked with nearly a century of Japanese history and culture.
-Today, the shrine, which stands at the center of Kamakura, is widely considered the soul of the city.
-You enter through many massive red torii gates that stretch through the center of Kamakura.
+Today, the shrine, which stands at the center of Kamakura , is widely considered the soul of the city.
+You enter through many massive red torii gates that stretch through the center of Kamakura .
 On either side of the wide road leading up to the shrine are two ponds, representing the Minamoto clan, who founded the shrine and the Kamakura Shogunate, and the Taira, their bitter rivals.
-The gardens beside the Minamoto pond are beautiful all year.
+The gardens beside Minamoto Pond are beautiful all year.

 A stone staircase leads you to the shrine itself.
 Alongside the shrine is a museum devoted to its history.
-Other attractions include the Maiden stage, where dance performances take place, and the Wakamiya shrine, which was restored in 1624 by the Tokugawa Shogunate in recognition of the dynasty that predated them.
+Other attractions include the Maiden Stage, where dance performances take place, and Wakamiya-jinja shrine, which was restored in 1624 by the Tokugawa shogunate in recognition of the dynasty that predated them.